Airbag: Post-deployment

 For most people, the only effect the dust may produce is some minor irritation of the throat and eyes.
 Generally, minor irritations only occur when the occupant remains in the vehicle for many minutes with the windows closed and no ventilation.
 However, some people with asthma may develop a potentially lethal asthmatic attack from inhaling the dust.

 Because of the airbag exit flap design of the steering wheel boss and dashboard panel, these items are not designed to be recoverable if an airbag deploys, meaning that they have to be replaced if the vehicle has not been written off in a collision.
-Moreover, the dust-like particles and gases can cause irreparable cosmetic damage to the dashboard and upholstery, meaning that minor collisions which result in the deployment of airbags can be costly, even if there are no injuries and there is only minor damage to the vehicle structure.
+Moreover, the dust-like particles and gases can cause irreparable cosmetic damage to the dashboard and upholstery, meaning that minor collisions that result in the deployment of airbags can be costly, even if there are no injuries and there is only minor damage to the vehicle structure.

 Regulatory specifications

 United States

 On 11 July 1984, the United States government amended Federal Motor Vehicle Safety Standard 208 (FMVSS 208) to require cars produced after 1 April 1989 to be equipped with a passive restraint for the driver.
 An airbag or an automatic seat belt would meet the requirements of the standard.
 Airbag introduction was stimulated by the National Highway Traffic Safety Administration.
 However, airbags were not mandatory on light trucks until 1997.

 In 1998, FMVSS 208 was amended to require dual front airbags, and reduced-power, second-generation airbags were also mandated.
 This was due to the injuries caused by first-generation airbags, though FMVSS 208 continues to require that bags be engineered and calibrated to be able to "save" the life of an unbelted 50th-percentile size and weight "male" crash test dummy.
 The technical performance and validation requirements for the inflator assembly used in airbag modules are specified in SAE USCAR 24–2.